fossasia/wp-rotatingtweets/readme.txt

 Tags: shortcode,widget,twitter,rotating,rotate,rotator,tweet,tweets,animation,jquery,jquery cycle,cycle
 Requires at least: 2.6
 Tested up to: 3.4
-Stable tag: 0.500
+Stable tag: 0.502
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widget and/or shortcode to show your latest tweets one at a time an animated rotation
+Twitter widget and shortcode to show your latest tweets one at a time an animated rotation

 == Description ==
 * **Replaces a [shortcode](http://codex.wordpress.org/Shortcode) such as `[rotatingtweets screen_name='your_twitter']`, or a [widget](http://codex.wordpress.org/WordPress_Widgets), with a rotating display of your most recent tweets**